base4nfdi/pid4nfdi/content/events/2025-04-01-dmpfocusgroup/index.md

 The **initial meeting** of the focus group will be held on **April 1, 2025, 1:00 to 2:30 pm**.
 (No april's fools.)
 In the meeting, PID4NFDI will introduce our two-year plan in the Base4NFDI integration phase, and together we will define collaborative tasks and establish a clear action plan.

-If you are interested in participating or should you have any questions or require further information, please contact me or write us an email at pid4nfdi@lists.nfdi.de.
+If you are interested in participating or should you have any questions or require further information, please contact us at pid4nfdi@lists.nfdi.de.